princomp/princomp.github.io/source/docs/about/dev_guide.md

 >  use gender-neutral terms; avoid ableist language; focus on people not disabilities or circumstances; avoid generalizations about people, regions, cultures and countries; and avoid slang, idioms, metaphors and other words with layers of meaning and a negative history.

-Typically, we recommend using "unethical hacker" instead of "black hat", "main" instead of "master", "blank space" instead of "white space", "display on the screen" instead of "printing", etc.
+Typically, we recommend using

+- "unethical hacker" instead of "black hat",
+- "main" instead of "master",
+- "blank space" instead of "white space",
+- "display on the screen" instead of "printing",
+-etc.

 In doubt, please start by referring to [this list of problematic words and phrases](https://itconnect.uw.edu/guides-by-topic/identity-diversity-inclusion/inclusive-language-guide/#list).

 #### Structure for accessibility